codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/terraform.md

 Run the pipeline and see your deployment succeed.

 Note that in a production pipeline you should also handle the [Terraform state](https://www.terraform.io/docs/state/) in a proper manner.
 The example provided is using a file for [state storage](https://www.terraform.io/docs/backends/index.html) which is not appropriate when using Terraform in a team environment.
+Instead you should use one of the [storage backends](https://www.terraform.io/docs/backends/types/index.html) that support High Availability and Locking.

 ## Handling Pull requests